RaymondNwambuonwo/Code-Differently-Front-End-Track/HTML/html-capstone.md

     - `<div>`
     - `<aside>`

+2. Stage, commit, and push up changes.

-2. A banner
+3. A banner

-3. An image of the person
+4. An image of the person

+5. Stage, commit, and push up changes.

-4. A small timeline of their life and works
+6. A small timeline of their life and works

-5. A paragraph describing why you admire this person
+7. A paragraph describing why you admire this person

+8. Stage, commit, and push up changes.

-5. A quote from the person
+9. A quote from the person

-6. A video clip with captions
+10. A video clip with captions

-7. A link to the person's Wikipedia page
+11. A link to the person's Wikipedia page

+12. Stage, commit, and push up changes.

 Visit this [page](https://codepen.io/freeCodeCamp/full/zNqgVx) for an example of tribute page.

->> Remember to stage, commit, and push your changes often.
-Let Git be on your team.